-The following table and notes thereto set out the name of each of the nominees for election as directors, his or her province or state and country of residence, all positions and offices with the Company held by such nominee, if any, his or her principal occupation, his or her directorships with other reporting issuers, the period of service as a director of the Company and the number of Common Shares beneficially owned by him or her or over which he or she exercises control or direction as at June 29, 2022.
+The following table and notes thereto set out the name of each of the nominees for election as directors, his or her province or state and country of residence, all positions and offices with the Company held by such nominee, if any, his or her principal occupation, his or her directorships with other reporting issuers, the period of service as a director of the Company and the number of Common Shares beneficially owned by him or her or over which he or she exercises control or direction as at June 29, 2023.

-Name Office held Principal occupation/Directorships with other reporting issuers Director since Equity Ownership David Brereton (1) Québec, Canada Executive Chairman of the Board and Director Executive Chairman of the Board, Tecsys Inc. September 17, 1997 2,441,240 Common Shares 180,831 Options Peter Brereton (2) Québec, Canada President, Chief Executive Officer and Director President and Chief Executive Officer, Tecsys Inc. September 17, 1997 420,080 Common Shares 281,660 Options David Booth (4)(5)(7) Virginia, USA Director Consultant, BackOffice Associates LLC September 8, 2016 9,500 Common Shares 29,284 Options Rani Hublou (3)(5)(8) California, USA Director Principal, Incline Strategies (management consulting firm) September 10, 2020 700 Common Shares 9,577 Options Vernon Lobo (3)(5)(6) Ontario, Canada Lead Independent Director Managing Director, Mosaic Venture Partners Inc. (private venture capital firm) Other Directorships: AirIQ Inc., EQ Works Inc., Flow Capital Corp., Pivotree Inc. October 17, 2006 131,400 Common Shares 29,284 Options Kathleen Miller (4)(9) Florida, USA Director Corporate Director Other Directorship: IOU Financial Inc. September 10, 2020 1,000 Common Shares 9,577 Options

-Name Office held occupation/Directorships with other reporting issuers Director since Equity Ownership Steve Sasser (3)(4)(10) Texas, USA Director Co-Founder and Managing Principal, Swordstone Partners (consulting and software company) April 29, 2009 42,000 Common Shares 29,284 Options
+Name Office held Principal occupation/Directorships with other reporting issuers Director since Equity Ownership David Brereton (1) Québec, Canada Executive Chairman of the Board and Director Executive Chairman of the Board, Tecsys Inc. September 17, 1997 2,091,240 Common Shares 201,374 Options Peter Brereton (2) Québec, Canada President, Chief Executive Officer and Director President and Chief Executive Officer, Tecsys Inc. September 17, 1997 380,080 Common Shares 322,748 Options David Booth (4)(5)(7) Virginia, USA Director Consultant, BackOffice Associates LLC September 8, 2016 9,500 Common Shares 35,486 Options Rani Hublou (3)(5)(8) California, USA Director Principal, Incline Strategies (management consulting firm) September 10, 2020 1,615 Common Shares 15,779 Options Vernon Lobo (3)(5)(6) Ontario, Canada Lead Independent Director Managing Director, Mosaic Venture Partners Inc. (private venture capital firm) Other Directorships: AirlQ Inc., EQ Works Inc., Flow Capital Corp., Pivotree Inc., MiniLuxe Inc. October 17, 2006 131,400 Common Shares 35,486 Options Kathleen Miller (4)(9) Florida, USA Director Corporate Director Other Directorship: IOU Financial Inc., Visioneering Technologies Inc., Kaleyra Inc. September 10, 2020 3,000 Common Shares 15,779 Options Steve Sasser (3)(4) Texas, USA Director Co-Founder and Managing Principal, Swordstone Partners (consulting and software company) April 29, 2009 42,000 Common Shares 35,486 Options